MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Experiments and Analysis

-\subsubsection{Implementation Details.}
+\subsubsection{Implementation Details}

-As mentioned in Sec.\ref{sec:method} Subsec.A and Fig.\ref{Fig3}, we reimplement the six baseline segmentors on MMOTU image dataset.
+As mentioned in Sec.\ref{sec:method} and Fig.\ref{Fig3}, we reimplement the six baseline segmentors on MMOTU image dataset.
 Before training, input images are randomly resized and cropped to 384 $\times$ 384.
 A series of data augmentation methods, such as ``RandomFlip'' are applied.
 Towards the four types of segmentors, the implementation details are shown in Tab.\ref{Tab3}.
 Here, when optimizer is SGD, the momentum is set as 0.9 and the weight decay value is 0.0005.
 When optimizer is Adam, the weight decay value is 0.01.
-All segmentors adopt ``poly'' to adjust learning rate, where the final learning rate will be divided by 100 times and the power is set to 0.9.
-In addition, UNet and BiseNetV2 use self-designed backbones with no ImageNet-pretrained~\cite{ImageNet} weights.
-All segmentors are reimplemented on MMSegmentation\footnote{https://github.com/open-mmlab/mmsegmentation}, a famous Pytorch framework on semantic segmentation task.
+All segmentors adopt ``poly'' to adjust learning rate and the power is set to 0.9.
+As shown in Tab.\ref{Tab3}, SegFormer is optimized with Adam while other segmentation networks are optimized with SGD.
+Moreover, different networks use different learning rates.
+To reimplement baseline segmentors on single-modality semantic segmentation task for our proposed MMOTU image dataset, we mainly follow these methods' original training implementation details, which leads to different configurations in Tab.\ref{Tab3}.
+Technically, we select six baseline segmentation networks according to four types of architectures (Fig.\ref{Fig3}).
+Among the six networks, SegFormer belongs to Transformer-based network while PSPNet, DANet, U-Net and BiseNetV2 belong to CNN-based networks.
+Transformer and CNN have large structural discrepancy, so we select suitable optimizer and learning rate based on previous knowledge and experimental experience to ensure that each network can boost its performance.
+In addition, TransUNet is a CNN-Transformer integrated network.
+Since large number of trainable parameters are from CNN, we select same configuration as CNN-based networks.